aelvan/Imager-Craft/README.md

         ],
     ]

-You probably need to optimize this to reflect your environment.
+You probably need to change this to reflect your environment.
 Configuration for additional, custom optimizers can also be added.

 ### storages [array]
 *Default: `[]`*